6 Ways I Stay Safe in Airbnbs & Hotels

 2. Door Jab – A must-have item.

 This small piece of plastic is a simple way to stop the door from opening from the inside.
 If it doesn’t fit with the door (ie, there’s a step up or down), then I move a chair or place my suitcase in front of the door.
-These obstacles will alert you to an intruder.
+These obstacles will alert me to an intruder.

 3. Hidden Camera – Worth the peace of mind.